1970's Youth Culture and Fashion Lookbooks Series

 The Gay movement and women’s liberation progressed, made people open up and be proud of it.
 Groups as Village People, Grace Jones, Gloria Gaynor, Chaka Khan, Bee Gees and the movie Saturday Night fever made people dance.
 DJs and doormen became stars, and club culture grow strong when Studio 54 open their doors in 1977 house culture was born.
 The party was wild; however, nothing lasts forever; the terror of AIDS made people scare, and the club closed in 1980; the decade was over.

 Marlon Brando’s turn as the rebellious, Triumph-riding Johnny Strabler inspired the style of an entire generation, and The Wild One became a landmark for American motorcycle culture.
-The rebellious style became a new way of living, motorcycle clubs like Hells Angels and Banditos increased popularity and became a symbol of freedom living outside of civilization, riding the highways across the USA.
+The revolutionary technique became a lifestyle.
+Motorcycle clubs like Hells Angels and Banditos increased popularity and became a symbol of freedom living outside of civilization, riding the highways across the USA.
 In 1969 came the film Easy Rider, and the influence of youth culture was massive, the movie came with a soundtrack featuring songs by the Byrds and Steppenwolf.

 These gangs of modern cowboys attracted both men and woman’s, to be a member gave respect, brotherhood, and protection.
 Their fashion and style gave signals of toughness; riding without a helmet gave an impression; live fast and die young.
-Their uniform wearing a heavy black leather jacket, black jeans, and engineering boots symbolized their tribe of belonging, supplied by body art (tattooing) and the large Hells Angels symbol embroidered back on the leather jacket.
+Their uniform wearing a heavy black leather jacket, black jeans, and engineering boots symbolized their tribe of belonging, supplied by body art (tattooing) and the significant Hells Angels symbol embroidered back on the leather jacket.
 Finally, their horse, a custom-built American Harley Davidson bike.
-In 1960 and 1970 biker movies was big Easy Rider (1969), Five the Hard Way (also known as The Sidehackers) (1969), Free Grass (also known as Scream Free!)
+In the 60 and 70s biker movies was big, films such as Easy Rider (1969), Five the Hard Way (also known as The Sidehackers) (1969), Free Grass (also known as Scream Free!)
 (1969), Hell’s Angels ’69 (1969) Angel Unchained (1970), Angels Die Hard (1970) and The Black Angels (1970) just to mention a few

 1970’s Biker Fashion Lookbooks Girls